 Costs and funding

 Students pay UGA tuition and fees for the 6-credit summer program.
-In addition, there is a program fee of around $3600 to $3800, which covers the costs of housing and field trips.
-These fees do no include meals and living expenses.
-Students are required to reside in program housing on Capitol Hill and are expected to be in residence in for the extent of Summer Extended Session (most of May, June, and most of July).
+In addition, there is a program fee of around $3,800, which covers the costs of housing and field trips.
+These fees do not include meals or living expenses.
+Students are required to reside in program housing on Capitol Hill and are expected to be in residence in for the extent of Summer Extended Session (mid-May-early August).

 Student financial aid and scholarships may be used to pay for program costs.
 Contact the Office of Student Financial Aid to determine if your specific sources of financial aid can be used.
-History majors are also eligible to apply for the Department of History's Study Abroad Scholarships and the Summer Program in Public History Scholarship.
+History majors are also eligible to apply for the Department of History's Study Abroad Scholarships and the Summer Program in Public History Scholarships (see below).

-After students are admitted to the Summer Program in Public History, they will work with Akela Reason, the director of the program, to identify potential internship options that align with the goals of the program.
-Students will be expected to work at least 30 hours per week for the duration of their internships, and applicants should understand that most internships are highly competitive and unpaid.
+After students are admitted to the Summer Program in Public History, they will work the program director to identify potential internship options that align with the goals of the program.
+Students are expected to work at least 20 hours per week for the duration of their internships.
+Applicants should understand that most internships are highly competitive and unpaid.
+Students who are unable to secure an internship may participate in a public history internship with the History Department.

 To apply to the program, students should fill out the online application form at OIE's StudyAway portal.

 If you are applying for the Public History Scholarship you will also need to ask a faculty member to write a letter of recommendation on your behalf.
 You may upload it and the scholarship application with your program application to the OIE website or the scholarship application and letter of recommendation may be emailed by itself to firstname.lastname@example.org by February 1.

 For more information please contact Dr. Akela Reason at email@example.com.